FlavioFS/opencv-installation/README.md

 Some examples:
 32-bit: <opencv_root>/build/python/<version_number_2_or_3>/x86/
 64-bit: <opencv_root>/build/python/<version_number_2_or_3>/x64/
- - Copy **cv2.pyd** to Python site-packages subfolder
+ - Copy **cv2.pyd** to **site-packages** subfolder of Python installation directory.
-You can find it by open a Python environment at some console and running:
+You can also find it by running the Python script below:
 ```
 import site
-site.getsitepackages()
+print site.getsitepackages()
 ```
-There will probably 2 paths, but the correct is the one that contains several other packages.
+There will probably 2 paths, but the correct one is the folder containing several other packages.
 It is usually located at <python_root>/Lib/site-packages

 ### 3. Install Pip
  - Right click [**THIS FILE**](https://bootstrap.pypa.io/get-pip.py) and **Save File As** get-pip.py.